Trashed (film)

 Trashed is an environmental documentary film, written and directed by British film-maker Candida Brady.
 It follows actor Jeremy Irons as he investigates the global scale and impact of humanity's modern wasteful consumerism and pollution.
 The film is a call for urgent action to resolve the issue of existing deposits and drastically reduce our consumption towards sustainable levels and zero waste, but also demonstrates how this is already being achieved successfully in many communities around the world.

-The film premiered at the Cannes Film Festival on 22 May 2012, where it was nominated for the Camera d'Or.
-In the United States it was released in late 2012, and from 2013 in the UK and other countries.
+The film premiered at the Cannes Film Festival on May 22, 2012, where it was nominated for the Camera d'Or.
+In the United States it was released on December 14, 2012, and the United Kingdom and other countries the following year.

 Plot

 With the participation of Jeremy Irons, the documentary looks at the risks to the food chain and the environment through pollution of our air, land and sea by waste.
 The film reveals surprising truths about very immediate and potent dangers to human health.
 It is a global conversation between the film star Jeremy Irons and scientists, politicians and ordinary individuals whose health and livelihoods have been fundamentally affected by waste pollution.
 It shows how the risks to our survival can easily be averted through sustainable approaches that provide far more employment than the current waste industry.
 Many sites were visited and filmed, around 11 cities, including: